mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/cli-reference/index.md

   multi-lb  V2          1      slave_public
 ```

-To list detailed Edge-LB pool configuration information for the `sanfrancisco05` Edge-LB pool instance, you would run the following command:
+To list detailed Edge-LB pool configuration information for the `sanfrancisco05` Edge-LB pool instance, use the command:

 ```bash
 dcos edgelb list --name sanfrancisco05 --verbose
 ```

 # dcos edgelb ping
 Use this command to test the readiness of the Edge-LB API server.
 A successful result is the string `pong`.
-This command will return an HTTP error if the API is not yet available.
+This command returns an HTTP error if the API is not yet available.

 ### Usage
 ```bash